Full Mouth Reconstruction in Fort Mill, SC

 If you’re embarrassed to show your smile, uncomfortable while eating and speaking, or tired of your worn dentures, then full mouth reconstruction can restore your smile.
 Missing or broken teeth affect confidence and can hinder your ability to eat your favorite foods and speak clearly.

 In addition, an incomplete or damaged smile can negatively affect your oral and overall health, including shifting of any remaining teeth, bone deterioration, and jaw pain.
-That’s why it’s so important to take back control with a full mouth reconstruction in Fort Mill, SC with Crafted Dentistry of Fort Mill, where we combine restorative and cosmetic treatments to renew your smile and dental health.
+That’s why it’s so important to take back control with a full mouth reconstruction with Crafted Dentistry of Fort Mill, where we combine restorative and cosmetic treatments to renew your smile and dental health.

 Full mouth reconstruction can correct the following: